About

 Welcome to Bishop Kelley High School!

 If you're new to Bishop Kelley, I invite you to take a few minutes to learn about us.
-As you explore these pages, it is our hope that you will find the unique spirit of Bishop Kelley that has touched the hearts of students and their families for more than five decades.
+As you explore these pages, it is our hope that you will find the unique spirit of Bishop Kelley that has touched the hearts of students and their families for more than six decades.

 Learn More